 First and foremost, respect for the nature of things, which for us means advocating durability and rejecting the unsustainable concept of planned obsolescence, as well as offsetting the effects of production, which is the only solution that is “honest” in energy terms and practicable in the long term.

-The company operates 45,000 sq m of solar panels, as well as two cogeneration plants, and together they can generate – under optimal conditions – up to 100% of the electricity necessary for the operation of the Italian production plants; moreover, we can recover 100% of the water used in the production cycle and 100% of the raw production waste, which is regularly reused in the process.
+The company operates photovoltaic panels covering an area of 127.000 sqm with a peak power of 12,3 MWp, as well as two cogeneration plants, and together they can generate – under optimal conditions – up to 100% of the electricity necessary for the operation of the Italian production plants; moreover, we can recover 100% of the water used in the production cycle and 100% of the raw production waste, which is regularly reused in the process.

-The projects most closely associated with the Benefit Corporation model also include other investments aimed at environmental protection, which total over 45 million euro in the last 8 years.
+The projects most closely associated with the Benefit Corporation model also include other investments aimed at environmental protection, which total over 50 million euro since 2011.
 The company also oversees many charitable initiatives for the local area and families in need, which are carried out by the Fondazione Ing.
 Giovanni Lucchese.

 - How are these guidelines shared within the company?